juristr/juristr.github.com/blog/blogdrfts/gitexplained.md

 - Performing a rollback to a certain commit
 - Sharing/synching your code to a remote/central repository

-Note, I perform all of these operations on the command line.
-Even if you're not the shell-guy you should till give it a try to get comfortable with it to follow the examples in this post.

 ## Terminology

 Here's the git terminology: